 You should and you must be able to insert correct spelling, find errors and use suitable punctuation.
 You have got to be eagle-eyed and detailed oriented to pay close attention to the tiniest mistake and identify any errors in the shortest time possible.

 If you’re an avid reader and enjoy reading up on a variety of topics then proofreading could be for you.

 As you can imagine proofreading involves a whole lot of reading of books, manuscripts, essays, and articles.
 If you get in the habit of reading every day, your proofreading journey will be that much easier.

 Do you Need a Degree to Proofread for a Living?

 You might be saying to yourself that you’ve seen ads for proofreaders requiring a degree.
 Yes, this is true in some cases but not in all plus if a degree is required it is not always necessary for it to be an English degree.

-Your degree could be in History or Science, Economics or Journalism especially if you’re entering a particular niche.
-Just know that having a degree can give you a slight edge for better paying proofreading opportunities.
+Your degree could be in History or Science, Economics or Journalism especially if you’re entering a particular niche to proofread technical papers.
+Just know that having a degree can give you a slight edge for better-paying proofreading opportunities.

 Want to find out further information on what is required to become a proofreader?
 Then sign up to Caitlin Pyle’s free proofreading work from home workshop on how to get your proofreading business started.

 Yes.
 You can learn how to proofread at a number of different institutions like your local college or journalism school but if you’re restricted for time then learning online is a great way to get into the proofreading business.